 As companies grow, creating or adding plug-ins to manage returns, refunds, and manufacturer warranty issues could be a good step to make operations run more streamlined for the business.
 DJI seems to do this really well, with their My Orders dashboard for users.

 Your Shipping Policy page will be one of your frequently visited sections on your site.
 Literally, every shopper wants their items like yesterday.
 The details of the shipping policy must include shipping timelines, fees shoppers should be aware of, information on the courier provider and ideally how to track for items.

 Laws, Regulations and Good Practice

-It’s exciting to start an ecommerce company, but you should be familiar with the laws and regulations applicable to your business.
+It's exciting to start your business, but you should be familiar with the laws and regulations applicable to your business.
 Understanding the laws and regulations can help you avoid future legal and liability issues, complaints and matters that can distract you from revenue generating tasks.